LeoEmVee/kills-bet-users-api/README.md

 # Kills Bet Users API
-  - Small sample of an API for managing users and stats in a bet to guess how many kills will occur during an eSports competition finals.
+  - Small sample of an API for managing users and stats in a bet game to guess how many kills will occur during an eSports competition finals.
   - The winner is the user whose bet is closer to (AND NOT OVER) the real result.
   - The API currently returns strings in some cases (stats and winner) just for a nicer output.
-When connected to a client app, you can change the strings to be only the requested values and format the output at the frontend
+When connected to a client app, you can change the strings to be only the requested values and format the outputs at the frontend

 # To run with Docker
   - Clone the repo
   - `npm i`
   - `docker-compose up` (Docker must be running)
-  - Runs on port 8080
+  - This runs on port 8080 (see docker-compose.yml)

 # To run locally
   - Clone the repo
   - `npm i`
-  - Create .env file for the environmental variables in app.module.ts
+  - Create .env file for the environmental variables in app.module.ts and for the server port
   - In app.module.ts, uncomment lines from 17 to 21 and comment line 14 (Docker connection)
   - `npm run start:dev` (PostgreSQL must be running)
-  - Runs on port defined in your .env file (I am using 3000)
+  - This runs on port defined in your .env file (I am using 3000)

 # To try the API
   You can try the API with [Postman](https://www.postman.com/).
 It is much easier than from the browser address bar.
 Requests and routes:

   **REMEMBER: With Docker we are running on port 8080.
-If you run the API locally, type the port defined on your .env file (I am using 3000)**
+If you run the API locally, replace the port 8080 in the urls for the one defined on your .env file (I am using 3000)**

   - POST addUser: Adds new user and bet (checking if mail is not already in use and bet is not already placed)
     Url: http://localhost:8080/users/